 - Wake up every morning and write what you are thankful for in a gratitude journal.
 Before you sleep at night, list things you were grateful for that day in your gratitude journal.

 - Free write.
 Start with a blank piece of paper and begin writing anything that comes out.
 Do not sensor these thoughts.
 Just let them flow.
 As they come, write them down.
 You can either keep it or toss it.
 The point is to get it out.

 - Do something nice for someone.
 Make a point of making someone smile each day.

 - Learn yoga.

 Remember, spirituality isn’t about finding God, formal religious rituals, or anything organized – unless you want it to be.
 It is about finding peace within yourself, finding good within the world around you, and making positive changes along the way.

-For many on the road to recovery, turning to spirituality provides helpful guidance when things get difficult.
+Turning to spirituality provides helpful guidance when things get difficult for many on the road to recovery.
 You may not have someone you’re comfortable turning to for advice.
 You may find it difficult to open up to others, even your closest family and friends.
 You may not have someone you can turn to for help.

-In any case, spirituality fills that void with inspiration, hope, and guidance you can depend on no matter what.
-It’s something you can spend your entire life developing and it has a wonderfully positive impact on the self.
+Spirituality fills that void with inspiration, hope, and guidance you can depend on no matter what.
+It’s something you can spend your entire life developing and has a wonderfully positive impact on the self.